trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdrdashboard.md

 ![](images/totalsessions.png)

-You can hover over the chart to view the statitics data of flows stored per day for the last seven days.
+You can hover over the chart to view the statistics data of flows stored per day for the last seven days.

 #### Total DB Size

-This module shows you the total Data Base size for the last seven days.
+This module shows you the total Database size for the last seven days.
 Similar to total sessions module, in this each bar in the bar chart displays the disk usage per day for the last seven days by default.

 #### Flows Stored Per Minute

 In this module you can see the total number of flows (network connections) stored per minute by Trisul.
-The Sparkline in this module are real-time flows stored per minute for tha last one hour.
+The Sparkline in this module are real-time flows stored per minute for the last one hour.

 ![](images/flowsstoredperminute.png)